 But employees have been known to get grumpy if not downright hostile when they can’t use “their” time.
 How should you decide who gets to leave and who must stay?

 Develop a System and Stick with It

-Many companies have rules about how much notice employees need to give when requesting time off, but others leave these decisions to the discretion of the manager.
-If that’s the case at your company, you’ll do well to develop your own system (whether based on seniority; first come first served; or some other parameter), communicate it to your staff, and stick with it.
+Many companies have rules about how much notice employees need to give when requesting time off, but others leave these decisions to the manager's discretion.
+If that’s the case at your company, you’ll do well to develop your own system (whether based on seniority; first come, first served; or some other parameter), communicate it to your staff, and stick with it.

 Be a Facilitator

 A well-functioning team is likely capable of organizing itself around the issue of holiday employee coverage, so let your employees give it a shot.
 Be available to help facilitate any sticky areas, of course, but if Sue is okay covering the office so that Marty can fly home to be with family (even though Marty didn’t give the customary notice because his plans only came together at the last minute) let her.